Eat That Frog: A Realistic Approach to Reaching Your Goals

 13. Identify the things that are holding you back

-14. Find your motivation – find ways to motivate yourself to eat your frogs, Create your own deadlines, try to beat the deadlines you’ve set, and hold yourself to high expectations.
+14. Find your motivation – find ways to motivate yourself to eat your frogs, Create your deadlines, try to beat the deadlines you’ve set, and hold yourself to high expectations.

 15. Make the most of your energy levels – We all have an internal clock – or chronotype.
 If you work with your chronotype, you’re more productive